stuartkeith/soundcloud-recorder/README.md

 - Take appropriate action if a microphone is absent/not supported.
 - Have a separate parser class that parses the XML, so JSON parsing could easily be added later.
+- Improve appearance of alternative content for non-Flash users.